Huntley Gordon (racing driver)

 Huntley Lennox Gordon (September 5, 1883 – December 15, 1967) was an American racing driver and dairy farmer.
 Gordon made six American Championship Car Racing starts on the west coast in 1914 and 1915.
 His best finish was 5th place in the 1914 race on the road course in Corona, California.
 He drove a Mercer in all of his race starts.

+Family

-Gordon was the grandfather of off-road racer "Baja" Bob Gordon and great-grandfather of NASCAR and CART driver Robby Gordon and off-road racer Beccy Gordon.
-He was also the great-grandfather in-law of IndyCar driver Ryan Hunter-Reay.
+Gordon was the grandfather of off-road racer "Baja" Bob Gordon and great-grandfather of CART and NASCAR racer Robby Gordon, and off-road racer Beccy Gordon.